padenarie/Independent-component-analysis-through-implicit-cumulant-tensor-decomposition/README.md

 ##**USERGUIDE**:
 The following steps must be performed in order for all files to work.
 - Store a copy of the FastICA implementation from sklearn and replace its contents with that of **FASTICA_edited.py**.
 - Install the SVD-update package.
-This can be dnoe directly from https://github.com/AlexGrig/svd_update.
+This can be done directly from https://github.com/AlexGrig/svd_update.
 However, when doing so the ]second method in function 'find_roots' (file svd_update.py, line 452-497) must be replaced with the following code:

 ```
  if method == 2: # Imported lapack function